Unique Gut Bacteria with Strong Therapeutic Benefit Potential

 Missing Keystone in Many Chronic Diseases

-Christensenella bears high potential to be a source of innovative treatments for multiple chronic diseases.
+Christensenella bears high potential as a source of innovative treatments for multiple chronic diseases.

 This association was recently validated in a large Dutch cohort of more than 2000 people where Christensenellaceae were consistently associated with low VLDL (“bad cholesterol”), high HDL (“good cholesterol”) and low serum triglycerides (Vojinovic et al. 2019).